 Chemotherapy pumps are one of the ways you can have your chemotherapy.
-They allow you to have chemo in a controlled way.
+They allow you to have chemotherapy in a controlled way.

 Chemotherapy pumps are also called infusion pumps.

-When you have chemo through a central line or a PICC line, a nurse can attach a pump.
+When you have chemotherapy through a central line (for example a PICC line) a nurse can attach a pump.
 This will give a controlled amount of drugs very slowly into your bloodstream.
 There are different types of pumps.

-If you’re staying in hospital for chemo, you’ll have it through a pump attached to a drip stand.
-The drip stand is on wheels so you can walk about with it.
+If you’re staying in hospital for chemotherapy, you’ll have it through a pump attached to a drip stand.
+The drip stand is on wheels and the pump works on a battery so you can walk about with it.

 There are also pumps that you can go home with.
 Most of these pumps are continuous pressure pumps, which means they don't need a battery.

 This type of pump is quite small.
 You can carry it in a bag or belt holster, which they'll give you at the hospital.